Multi-Agent Pathfinding Under Team-Connected Communication Constraint via Adaptive Path Expansion and Dynamic Leading

 \subsection{Low Level: Single-Agent Pathfinding with Dynamic Leading}

-\Glsentryfull{SAPFDL} is an \textsc{A}$^*$-based search by using openList and closedSet, however, there are several changes to work in continuous time under \gls{ACOMM} constraint.
-First, a timestep must be computed for each node added into the openList.
-The pair of start and goal (continuous positions) are appended to the vertices of the input graph.
-Second, we need the \textsc{IsActionValid()}(Alg.~\ref{alg:isActionValid}) function, which checks whether the current action is in collision and satisfies \acomm{} constraint.
-Our proposed technique \textit{dynamic leading} is also used within this function to dynamically reassign the leader role to the planning agent if it is the most progressive one.
-Third, to improve search in complex obstacle structures and cluttered spaces, we pre-compute shortest paths to goal from all sub-divisions as a heuristic, retrieved via function \textsc{GetHeuristic()}.
-Using the heuristic, we observe that removing the \emph{wait} action from the action set does not much change the agent's behavior, however, significantly reduces the runtime of planning.
-Therefore, we assume that agents always move with a fixed velocity $\Var{v}_c$ except at their goals.
+Under the continuous-time \gls{ACOMM} constraint, \glsentryfull{SAPFDL} planner---an A$^*$-based search algorithm---needs several key features.
+First, a timestep must be computed for each node added into the $\Var{openList}$.
+The input also include the start and goal positions for each agent.
+Second, the \textsc{IsActionValid}() function (Alg.~\ref{alg:isActionValid}) verifies whether the current action is in collision-free and satisfies \acomm{} constraint in continuous time, i.e., along the entirety of each trajectory segment.
+Our proposed \textit{dynamic leading} technique is integrated within this function to dynamically reassign the leader role to the planning agent if it is the most progressive one.
+Third, to improve the search efficiency in complex obstacle structures and cluttered spaces, we employ shortest paths to the goals from all sub-divisions as a heuristic, obtained via the \textsc{GetHeuristic}() function.